-A key element of the SOFIE Architecture, depicted in Figure 2.1, is that it is a framework architecture that defines the types of functionalities provided by the components and adapters, but not an exhaustive list of supported functions.
+A key element of the SOFIE Architecture, depicted in Figure 2.1, is that it is a framework/meta architecture that defines the types of functionalities provided by the components and adapters, but no APIs or implementation for the functionality.
 This is due to the fact that SOFIE is intended to support IoT federation in many application areas and it is infeasible to define a set of functions that would encompass all the needs (including future needs) of the different application areas.
 Instead, the Architecture defines key functionalities for federation and provides example implementations of each component and adapter in the SOFIE Framework.
 The provided examples are based on the pilots in the SOFIE project and they can be freely adapted and expanded to suit the needs of other applications.